Solar Dynamics Observatory: Mission mascot - Camilla

-Camilla Corona is a rubber chicken (similar to a children's toy), and is the mission mascot for SDO.
+Camilla Corona is a rubber chicken and is the mission mascot for SDO.
 It is part of the Education and public outreach team and assists with various functions to help educate the public, mainly children, about the SDO mission, facts about the Sun and Space weather.
 Camilla also assists in cross-informing the public about other NASA missions and space related projects.
 Camilla Corona SDO uses social media to interact with fans.